 Her research focuses on literature from the African continent and its diaspora, with a particular interest in image and knowledge production, canon formation and intersectionality.
 Currently she is working on Black British women’s literature and, as part of an international network, on the ways in which Europe has been imagined in literature from across the globe.
-She is the author of Rising Anthills: African and African American Writing on Female Genital Excision, 1960–2000 (University of Wisconsin Press 2010) and co-editor of several volumes and special issues, including Critical Interrogations of the Interrelation of Creativity and Captivity (Life Writing, Taylor and Francis 2018), a bilingual book on Brussels and literature entitled Brussel schrijven/ Écrire Bruxelles (ASP-VUB Press 2016), Imaginary Europes: Imaginary Europes (Journal of Postcolonial Writing, Taylor and Francis 2015; selected as SPIB by Routledge 2017) and a Matatu volume on Transcultural Modernities: Narrating Africa in Europe (Rodopi/Brill 2009).
+She is the author of Rising Anthills: African and African American Writing on Female Genital Excision, 1960–2000 (University of Wisconsin Press 2010) and co-editor of several volumes and special issues, including Legacies of Robinson Crusoe (JLIC 2021), Critical Interrogations of the Interrelation of Creativity and Captivity (Life Writing, Taylor and Francis 2018), a bilingual book on Brussels and literature entitled Brussel schrijven/ Écrire Bruxelles (ASP-VUB Press 2016), Imaginary Europes (Journal of Postcolonial Writing, Taylor and Francis 2015; selected as SPIB by Routledge (2016) and a Matatu volume on Transcultural Modernities: Narrating Africa in Europe (Rodopi/Brill 2009).

 In her classes she focuses on the development of literatures in English in the British isles and (former) colonies since the Anglo-Saxon period, and, at upper levels, on contemporary Black British prose and on postcolonial literatures, in particular on rewritings of classical British texts such as The Tempest, Robinson Crusoe and Jane Eyre.
 She supervises theses and research projects (BA, MA, PhD and postdoc) that explore aspects of Postcolonial Literatures, Black British Writing, literature of migration, and women's writing.